peterbat1/Seestar_from_NINA/README.md

 Using utilities on the Linux machine, I could identify the IP address of my Seestar S50 on my home LAN (note the Seestar must be started in “station mode”).

 I adapted demonstration Python code from the documentation for Alpyca, the ASCOM Alpaca Python module.
 One script, *Seestar_discovery_test_alpyca.py*, provided information on the port used by my Seestar S50.
-The second script, *Seestar_connection_test_alpyca.py*, was used to confirm that connection could be made using the IP and port details.
+A second script, *Seestar_server_info_alpyca.py*, was used to confirm that all the compomnent devices could be found.
+Finally a third script, *Seestar_connection_test_alpyca.py*, was used to confirm that connection could be made using the IP and port details, and that control commands would be correctly dealt with by the Seestar.

 In addition, I could use Firefox to access and control the Seestar via Alpaca web interface hosted by the Seestar.
 I was able to control each of the component devices (camera, focusser, mount (or “telescope”), filter wheel, dew heater function) through this web interface.